Why FinOps still lives in Excel

 A cloud performance view.
 A period statement of spend versus forecast, allocation versus budget, and variance explained.

-More importantly, value moves upward.
+More importantly, value moves upwards.

 You can build your own ratios.
 You can define unit economics that matter to your business.
 You can tweak forecast tolerances.
 You can choose between defined allocation methods.
 Those become the pennies.
 Small, controlled adjustments on top of a stable mechanism.